 Have you ever wondered how London began?
 Or how London grew to become such an influential world city for business, politics and culture?
-You might be interested in Gilded City, a new book coming out this July.
+You might be interested in Gilded City, a new book recently published (available on Amazon).
 Gilded City tells the story of London by touring its most fascinating historic districts and buildings, and describing how the emergence of social groups during the medieval and early modern periods – such as the livery companies, religious orders, scholars and writers – helped shape both London and modern society more generally.

 Hopefully it will inspire more people to explore more of London, and connect the city today to its fascinating and complex history.